Jacob-Bankston/Life-Accomplishments-Journal/notes/code-talks-tally/code-talks-oct-14.md

 ### UTILITY

+- **The Point:** The main advantage in the HashiCorp model is the fact that the structure is set up in the code
 - Open source platform, lots of market adoption
   - There are some of the products that are commercial products at this point
 - Vault service used to store secrets